eageissinger/R-CAFE/index.md

 - Format figure legends
 - Export figures

-**Before the session:** Please download the following code and check that it runs beforehand.
+**Before the session:** Please copy/download the following [code](https://github.com/eageissinger/R-CAFE/blob/main/WorkingWithData/Session6_AdvancedDataVis_CodeAlong.R) and check that it runs beforehand.
 If you have difficulty, please contact Emilie to troubleshoot the code.

+We will be using the same datasets from last week.
+If you need to access the data, it is availabe [here](https://github.com/eageissinger/R-CAFE/tree/main/data/).

 ## Past Sessions